ikamanu/responsive-jq-sample/README.md

 Criteria :
 - Use JQuery
 - Build a responsive 'class="container"' div that'll hold a tab module
+- Give the container a maxwidth of 980, and center it when the window width > 980
 - Convert from tabs to accordion when window in portrait mode (or width < 480px)
 - Build a back button friendly hash-bang-slash (i.e. "#!/") URL navigation system